Rajiv Anchal

-Rajiv Anchal (born 20 December 1956) is a film director, screenwriter, and sculptor who works in Malayalam language cinema.
+Rajiv Anchal (born 20 December 1956) is a film director, screenwriter, and sculptor who works in Malayalam cinema.
 In 1997, he made Guru, India's official submission for the Academy Award for Best Foreign Language Film.
 His first English language film was Beyond The Soul (2003).

 Sculptor

 He contributed to the construction of the Parnashala at the Santhigiri Ashram and the large Jatayu bird sculpture in Jatayu Earth’s Center, Chadayamangalam, Kollam.